asadian98/motornet-pro/docs/report.typ

 important modelling consideration in future work.
 The policy rollout lasts for 1 second of simulated time and signifies the maximum time to reach a target, and the action commands and are updated every 20 ms during the rollout.

-Roughly following the loss definitions in @MotorNet, we calculate the reward signal as below.
+We roughly follow the loss definitions in @MotorNet to calculate the reward signal, given below.

 $
   L_1 := "mean"_("#joints") (|"goal joint states" - "current joint states"|) \